susidharanvs123-del/vscode-remote-try-python/README.md

 Licensed under the MIT License.
 See LICENSE in the project root for license information.
 ##My Contribution
--Verified Docker configuration using devcontainer.json -sucessfully tested the python enveironment inside Docker on ubuntu based zorin os 18
+-Verified Docker configuration using devcontainer.json -sucessfully tested the python enveironment inside Docker on zorin os 18